Kim Jong Yang

-Kim Jong Yang (Korean: 김종양; born 30 October 1961) is a South Korean police officer and former President of Interpol.
+Kim Jong Yang (Korean: 김종양; born 30 October 1961) is a South Korean politician and police officer who was the 29th president of Interpol from 21 November 2018 to 24 November 2021.

+Career

+National Police Agency

-Prior to his Interpol career, Kim was Commissioner of Gyeonggi Provincial Police Agency, the law enforcement agency for South Korea's most populous province.
+Kim was Commissioner of Gyeonggi Provincial Police Agency, the law enforcement agency for South Korea's most populous province.
 As a police chief, Kim took part in efforts to spread South Korean policing strategies to other nations, including the Philippines, through financial assistance and training programs.

+Interpol

 In 2015 Kim was elected as Interpol's vice-president for Asia.

 Following the arrest and detainment of Interpol President Meng Hongwei in China, Kim took on the role of Acting President.

 Although Interpol Vice-President and Russian interior ministry official Alexander Prokopchuk had been widely tipped to be Meng's successor, at a meeting in Dubai on 18–21 November 2018 Kim was elected to serve the remaining two years of Meng's term.
 Prokopchuk's candidacy had been opposed by Western nations, which had objected to the Russian government's abuses of Interpol red notices to target dissidents and political opponents.